-The B.L.A. degree primarily serves the needs of students seeking an alternative to the traditional program of disciplinary majors and minors and also those who may have acquired academic credits in diverse curricula from other institutions or from military service schools.
+The B.L.A. degree primarily serves the needs of students seeking an alternative to the traditional program of disciplinary majors and minors and also those who may have acquired academic credits in diverse curricula from other institutions or from military schools.
+The B.L.A. also has a defined track in Religious Studies for students who wish to study that subject.